InkWarrior/Remnants-of-the-Protectorate/README.md

 - Complete the Envoy ship (add more parts; add npcs).

 __NPCS__
-- Revamp dialogue for all custom npcs.
+- Revamp dialogue for all custom npcs (in-progress).
-- Make new dialogue files for Watchers and Outlaw npcs.
+- Make new dialogue files for Watchers and Outlaw npcs (in-progress).

 __MISC__